Ice Age (2002 film): Box office

-Ice Age was released on March 15, 2002, and had a $46.3 million opening weekend, a large number not usually seen until the summer season, and way ahead of Fox's most optimistic projection of about $30 million.
+The film had a $46.3 million opening weekend, a large number not usually seen until the summer season, and way ahead of Fox's most optimistic projection of about $30 million.
+It ranked number one at the box office during its first weekend, beating out Resident Evil, Showtime and The Time Machine.
 Ice Age broke Liar Liar's record for a March opening (later surpassed in 2006 by its sequel, Ice Age: The Meltdown) and at the time was the third-best opening ever for an animated feature—after Monsters, Inc. ($62.6 million) and Toy Story 2 ($57.4 million).

 Ice Age finished its domestic box office run with $176,387,405 and grossed $383,257,136 worldwide, being the 9th highest gross of 2002 in North America and the 8th best worldwide at the time.
-It was one of the two animated films of that year to make over $100 million, with the other one being Lilo & Stitch.
+It was one of the two animated films of that year to make over $100 million domestically, with the other one being Lilo & Stitch.